 This tool also comes free and allows you to keep a track of your bandwidth usage.
 However, it is not as powerful as NetBalancer and Net Guard.
 But it offers features that are sufficient for everyday use.

-Simplest yet one of the most powerful tools to help you monitor bandwidth is NetTraffic.
-Using this tool, you can track the bandwidth data on multiple connections including LAN and Wi-Fi.
+The simplest yet one of the most powerful tools to help you monitor bandwidth is NetTraffic.
+Using this tool, you can track the bandwidth data on multiple connections including LAN and WiFi.